MikeUchmanowicz/portfolio/README.md

 # Start
 Repository that provides Links to other repositories.

-- Neat is Neat Senior Project - *Python, Pygame, Django, NEAT AI*
+- [Neat is Neat Senior Project](https://github.com/MikeUchmanowicz/Neat-is-Neat-Senior-Project/) - *Python, Pygame, Django, NEAT AI*
-Currently designing and creating a simple "endless scroller" game within python and implementing an evolutionary Artificial Intelligence in order to play the game.
+Currently designing and creating a simple "endless scroller" game within python and implementing an evolutionary Artificial Intelligence (NEAT) in order to play the game.
 The project's purpose is to explore the concepts of NEAT.
 The game will upload AI info/results to a database post-game which an included full-stack django webapp will retrieve from an SQL database and display.

 - Minesweeper Full-Stack Webapp - *C#, ASP.NET, JavaScript*
 Created and Deployed (as a collaboratory team of 4) a full-stack minesweeper webapp to Azure.
 Features include: registration, logging in, a playable minesweeper game, saving of progress in game, and the playing of saved games.
 An SQL database is implemented to store users and saved games.
 Utilizes: SoC